-Federal law, including Section 2814 and 2802 of the Public Health Service Act (2013), describes requirements to address the needs of at-risk individuals, including older adults and people with disabilities, in the event of a disaster or public health emergency.5 Furthermore, lessons learned from recent emergencies highlight the need to better integrate local communitybased organizations (CBOs) with programs that support populations with access and functional needs, including older adults and people with disabilities, into emergency planning.
+Federal law, including Sections 2802 and 2814 of the Public Health Service Act, requires taking into account the public health and medical needs of at-risk individuals, including older adults, individuals with disabilities, and other individuals who have access or functional needs in the event of a public health emergency.
+Furthermore, lessons learned from recent emergencies highlight the need to better integrate local community-based organizations (CBOs) with programs that support populations with access and functional needs, including older adults and people with disabilities, into emergency planning.

 Increasingly, older adults and people with disabilities live and work in varied settings; many rely on programs through CBOs to ensure independent living in the least restrictive setting.
 In 1999, the U.S. Supreme Court's landmark decision in Olmstead v.
-L.C. found it is unlawful to keep people with disabilities in segregated settings, when they can receive services and live in the least restrictive, community-based settings.^{6,7} This transition to increase availability of community-based services allows more people to live independently in the community.
+L.C. found it is unlawful to keep people with disabilities in segregated settings, when they can receive services and live in the least restrictive, community-based settings. ^{8,9} This transition to increase availability of community-based services allows more people to live independently in the community.
 Likewise, emergency planning must address the access and functional needs of older adults and people with disabilities who live in the least restrictive, community-based setting, and receive supportive services.